onqtam/headjack/src/unsorted/concerns.md

 the lack of financial integration & composability with other chains might be an issue?

+If an IDM gets hacked along with their private key then all users without a keypair are lost.
+    - IDMs should have a 2nd keypair that is used only to recover in such scenarios

 # Unintended consequences

 anyone analyzing data more easily at scale?